Ports of Lanzarote: ferries, routes and complete guide

 In total, some of the ports and marinas you can find in Lanzarote are:

-Many of these places are perfect for walking, eating by the sea or enjoying the island’s maritime atmosphere, even if you are not planning to take a ferry.
+Many of these places are perfect for strolling, eating by the sea or enjoying the island’s maritime atmosphere, even if you do not plan to take a ferry.

 Ferry companies operating in Lanzarote

-Several maritime companies operate ferry routes from Lanzarote ports to other islands or to mainland Spain.
+Several maritime companies operate ferry routes from the ports of Lanzarote to other islands or mainland Spain.

-Through Kikoto Ferries you can compare routes, prices and schedules to find the best option to travel to Lanzarote or between the Canary Islands.
+Through Kikoto Ferries you can compare routes, prices and schedules to find the best option for traveling to Lanzarote or between the Canary Islands.

 How many ports does Lanzarote have?

 Lanzarote, although it is the fourth largest island in the Canary Islands, has a notable port infrastructure.
-In total, the island has around ten port and nautical facilities including commercial ports, marinas, fishing harbours and natural anchorages used by recreational boats, although only two have ferries for passengers: the Port of Arrecife and the Port of Playa Blanca.
+In total, the island has around ten port and nautical facilities including commercial, leisure, fishing ports and natural anchorages used by recreational boats, although only two have passenger ferries: the Port of Arrecife and the Port of Playa Blanca.

-Not all ports in Lanzarote have the same function or the same size.
-Some are large passenger terminals from which ferries depart regularly, while others are small fishing harbours or charming marinas.
+Not all ports in Lanzarote have the same function or size.
+Some are large passenger terminals where ferries depart regularly, while others are small fishing ports or marinas with their own charm.

 What is the main port of Lanzarote?

-The Port of Arrecife is the most important on the island because it concentrates most of the maritime traffic and connections with other islands and with mainland Spain.
+The Port of Arrecife is the most important on the island as it concentrates most maritime traffic and connections with other islands and mainland Spain.

 What is the most beautiful port in Lanzarote?

-Many travellers highlight the Port of Playa Blanca for its tourist environment, its seafront promenade and its proximity to some of the best beaches in the south of the island.
+Many travelers highlight the Port of Playa Blanca for its tourist surroundings, seafront promenade and proximity to some of the best beaches in the south of the island.

 Ready to travel to Lanzarote by ferry?

-Now that you already know all the ports of Lanzarote, you can choose the one that best suits your trip.
+Now that you know all the ports of Lanzarote, you can choose the one that best suits your trip.
 If you arrive from another Canary island or from mainland Spain, the Port of Arrecife will be your main entry point.
 If you want to cross to Fuerteventura, the Port of Playa Blanca is your best option.
-And if you are looking for the adventure of La Graciosa, the Port of Orzola is waiting for you.
+And if you are looking for the adventure of La Graciosa, the Port of Orzola awaits you.

-At Kikoto Ferries you can compare schedules, ferry companies and prices to find the ferry ticket to Lanzarote that best suits your plans.
+At Kikoto Ferries you can compare schedules, companies and prices to find the ferry ticket to Lanzarote that best fits your plans.
 Book online in just a few minutes and enjoy the Atlantic.

 Are you in a hurry?